 Merit Placement is an opportunity for students already admitted to the generic Associate Degree Nursing (ADN) program to be considered for an earlier start date.
 Students who request consideration for Merit Placement will be awarded points based on the published criteria and ranked according to the total number of earned points.
 Students with the highest number of earned points will be selected to move their start date forward as space becomes available.
 To see the criteria for Merit Placement, go to the student portal page at https://my.tridenttech.edu/academic/nursing.

 Students who qualify for consideration for Merit Placement can download the Merit Placement Application.
-During the application period the application is located in the student portal my.tridenttech.edu.
+During the application period the application is located on the student portal page at https://my.tridenttech.edu/academic/nursing.htm.
 Students must keep a copy of the completed application and submit the original completed application, along with the required documentation, in person or by certified mail to:

 Trident Technical College